-Facility Maintenance Plan Checklist Age Agency: 1.
-Mainte enance Supervisor: Employee, Training, and Certifications Y or l 2.
-Mainte enance Plan Goals & Objectives 3.
-F Explains Agency's Facility assessment method/checklist: How do they survey the facility to check for safety & maintenance needs?
-Is there a plan in place to do this?
-4. lescribes the frequency of preventative maintenance inspections. (e.g. Daily/Monthly/Annually/When reaching certain # of hours of use) 5. the plan explain where the agency maintains records of maintenance history for facilities and equipment?
-Do they have an appropriate record-keeping system?
-6. Does to the Plan Address Security Equipment? (e.g. Locks/Cameras/Security System) 7. ddresses specific mission criteria: (e.g. HVAC/Roofing/Overhead Doors/Fire Safety/Elevators/Plumbing/Parking Lots, etc. 8.
-Does the Facility meet ADA requirements? the Facility meet ADA requirements?
-9. Plan gives detailed description of warranties on capital equipment 10.
-Is the plan for preventative maintenance consistent with the minimum requirements from the Manufacturer for facilities and equipment under warranty? e 11.
+- 1. Maintenance Supervisor: Employee, Training, and Certifications - 2.
+Maintenance Plan Goals & Objectives - 3.
+Plan Explains Agency's Facility assessment method/checklist: How do they survey the facility to check for safety & maintenance needs?
+Is there a plan in place to do this? - 4.
+Plan describes the frequency of preventative maintenance inspections. (e.g. Daily/Monthly/Annually/When reaching certain # of hours of use) - 5.
+Does the plan explain where the agency maintains records of maintenance history for facilities and equipment?
+Do they have an appropriate record-keeping system? - 6.
+Does the Plan Address Security Equipment? (e.g. Locks/Cameras/Security System) - 7.
+Plan addresses specific mission criteria: (e.g. HVAC/Roofing/Overhead Doors/Fire Safety/Elevators/Plumbing/Parking Lots, etc. - 8.
+Does the Facility meet ADA requirements? - 9.
+Plan gives detailed description of warranties on capital equipment - 10.
+Is the plan for preventative maintenance consistent with the minimum requirements from the Manufacturer for facilities and equipment under warranty?

+11 The plan has an executed date and signature page.
+Date last updated: 11.
 The plan has an executed date and signature page.
-Date last updated:
+Date last updated.